Texas' shaky bullpen escapes late as Rangers hold off Orioles 3-2 to open ALDS

 The Orioles won 101 games and a division title this year, but it's been a rough start to the playoffs for the AL East.
 Tampa Bay and Toronto were swept in the first round, and now Baltimore is trailing after its postseason opener.

 This was the first playoff game at Camden Yards since 2014, and a crowd packed with orange-clad fans saw former Orioles star Adam Jones throw out the first pitch and longtime fan Joan Jett sing the national anthem.
-Bradish struck out five in the first two innings to keep the mood festive.
+After a 73-minute rain delay at the start, Bradish struck out five in the first two innings to keep the mood festive.

 Adolis García and Evan Carter hit consecutive doubles to put Texas up 1-0 in the fourth, and Heim followed with an RBI single.